angavrilov/wb-permanent-camp/pcamp_readme.txt

     - Camp will join in the battle if player is attacked right on top of it.
     - Player will stop resting and join battle if current camp is attacked.

+  * Miscellaneous features.

+    - Camp can auto-ransom prisoners when there is a broker in the nearest town.

 Configuration:

   There are some options at the start of pcamp_constants.py.
 The absolute maximum